stcucufa/dodo/README.md

 escapes (for ampersand and angle brackets).

 A JS parser and transformer for Dodo documents is provided and runs on the command line with [Bun](https://bun.sh).
-There are no dependencies, so just run `bun dodo.js transform.dodo input.dodo` to apply the transform to the input document, or specify only one argument to check whether that is a syntactically correct Dodo file (see transform examples in the [transform](transform) directory).
+There are no dependencies, so just run `bun run dodo.js transform.dodo input.dodo` to apply the transform to the input document, or specify only one argument to check whether that is a syntactically correct Dodo file (see transform examples in the [transform](transform) directory).
 There is a test suite which runs with `bun test`, and also a simple [HTML test page](tests/dodo.html).